Using a heated propagator for tomatoes with grow lights and thermostatic control, is ideal for tomato seedlings!

 This often leads to a reduced crop because tomato plants will only produce the amount of tomatoes they are capable of producing.

-A heated propagator for sowing and growing tomatoes in their early stages is extremely useful indeed!
+A heated propagator for tomatoes, especially a propagator with lights and thermostat, is great for sowing and growing tomatoes in their early stages.

 See also: LED Grow Lights